ABA Behavior Therapies & Testing - THE ABA Group

 Successa Li, RBT-1-17-42610

-Successa is a RBT from Hong Kong who studied at University of California at San Diego.
+Successa is a RBT from Hong Kong who studied at University of California San Diego, specific in Clinical Psychology.
 She started in the field 8 years ago when she volunteered with children and adults on the autism spectrum.
+They are very lovely, yet they know so less about the world outside and the general public tended to isolate them.
+She would like to make an impact on them by helping them to connect with others, thus allow them to explore the beauty of nature.
 She loves helping others and discovering new things.
-Successa is a strong ocean swimmer and can swim for 1500 meters in the chilly sea!
+Successa loves playing piano, choir, Chinese painting and also swimming during her leisure time.
+She is a strong ocean swimmer and can swim for 2400 meters in the chilly sea!

 Teresa Hiipakka, RBT-1-17-46678